0xCB-dev/docs.keeb.supply/content/basics/soldering/solder-advice/index.md

 ---
 title: "Soldering advice"
 description: "Here's some general soldering advice for you to get started!"
-lead: "Here's some general soldering advice for you to get started!"
+summary: "Here's some general soldering advice for you to get started!"
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false
-images: []
-menu:
-  basics:
-    parent: "soldering"
-weight: 10
+weight: 200
 toc: true

+params:
+  seo:
+    title: ""
+    description: ""
+    canonical: ""
+    robots: ""
 ---

 If you are completly new to soldering you might also like this [awesome guide by adafruit](https://learn.adafruit.com/adafruit-guide-excellent-soldering) and this [more in depth tutorial by Kylar Mack](https://kylarmack.com/blogs/news/how-to-solder-metal) (thank's for the recommendation Brendan!).